laughlin/CacheStack/README.md

 CacheStack
 ===========

 Cache extensions for [Service Stack ICacheClient](https://github.com/ServiceStack/ServiceStack/wiki/Caching).
 Includes mvc donut caching and the notion of a cache context.
 This is a .net 4.5 library designed to work with ASP.NET MVC 4+.
-This a public version of this library can be installed via [nuget](https://nuget.org/packages/CacheStack).
+A public version of this library can be installed via [nuget](https://nuget.org/packages/CacheStack).

 Additional Information
 ----------------------